MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-use-the-threads-window.md

 1. In the source code editor, right-click a thread marker, point to **Switch To Thread**, and select another thread from the list.
 Observe that the current thread changes in all three locations.

-With the thread marker, you can switch only to threads that are stopped at that particular location.
+With the thread marker in source code, you can switch only to threads that are stopped at that location.
 By using the **Threads** window and **Debug Location** toolbar, you can switch to any thread.

 ## See also
  [Debug multithreaded applications](../debugger/debug-multithreaded-applications-in-visual-studio.md)